enfycius/enfycius/README.md

 * Hwang, M.<sup>a,1</sup>, **Kim, J.**<sup>a,1</sup>, Lee, H.<sup>a</sup>, & Oh, H.<sup>a,\*</sup> (2025).
 [Scale-Free and Phase-Agnostic Detection of Interturn Short Circuit Faults in Permanent Magnet Synchronous Motors](#). *IEEE Access*. ![Accepted](https://img.shields.io/badge/Accepted-28A745?style=flat-style&logoColor=white&color=28A745&labelColor=gray)

-> <sup>a</sup> School of Mechanical and Robotics Engineering, Gwangju Institute of Science and Technology, Gwangju 61005, Republic of Korea
+> <sup>a</sup> Department of Mechanical and Robotics Engineering, Gwangju Institute of Science and Technology, Gwangju 61005, Republic of Korea

 > <sup>1</sup> These authors contributed equally to this work.